ARSALANnam/Dog-Breed-Prediction/README.md

 ## Model

-The final model is a **transfer learning–based image classification system** built on **MobileNetV2**, pretrained on the ImageNet dataset.
-MobileNetV2 was selected due to its strong performance–to–efficiency ratio, making it suitable for training and inference on limited GPU resources while still achieving high accuracy.
+The model is based on Transfer Learning using MobileNetV2, a lightweight convolutional neural network architecture pre-trained on ImageNet.
+Transfer learning allows the model to leverage previously learned visual features and adapt them to the task of dog breed classification.

-The model uses a custom classification head consisting of:
+The architecture consists of:

+- MobileNetV2 as the feature extractor (pre-trained on ImageNet).
-- Global Average Pooling
+- A Global Average Pooling layer to reduce spatial dimensions.
-- Fully connected layer with ReLU activation
+- Fully connected Dense layers for classification.
-- Dropout for regularization
+- Dropout layers to reduce overfitting.
-- Softmax output layer for multi-class classification

-To improve generalization and robustness, **data augmentation** layers are integrated directly into the model.
-After an initial training phase with frozen backbone layers, **fine‑tuning** was applied by unfreezing the upper layers of MobileNetV2 and training with a low learning rate.

-The final model achieves a **test accuracy of 67.92%** on a challenging multi-class dog breed classification task (~120 classes), demonstrating strong generalization and stability.
-The model is suitable for deployment and further extension, such as ensemble learning or higher-resolution inputs.
+To improve generalization and performance, several techniques were applied:

+- Data Augmentation (random flip, rotation, zoom, and translation) to increase dataset diversity.
+- Fine-tuning of the upper layers of MobileNetV2 to adapt high-level features to dog breeds.
+- EarlyStopping and ReduceLROnPlateau callbacks to stabilize training.

+The final model achieves around 67–68% accuracy on the test set when classifying among 120 dog breeds, which is a solid result for this multi-class image classification problem.

 ## Technologies Used